hpriya-p/BookOrganizer/readme.md

 ============
 Description
 ------------
 The book organizer reads a .txt file and generates book objects.
 Each book object is added to its respective list.
 The user is then redirected to the main menu which offers several functions for editing and searching the books.
-All changes are written to the file ``booksUpdated.txt``.
-Before exiting, the user is prompted to ``Save``, ``Save As``, or ``Quit without Saving``.
+All changes are written to the file ``booksUpdated.txt``.Before exiting, the user is prompted to ``Save``, ``Save As``, or ``Quit without Saving``.
 The original and ``booksUpdated.txt`` files are manipulated accordingly.
+It should be noted that all changes are written into ``booksUpdated.txt`` - hence please do not use ``booksUpdated.txt`` as the input file to read from.

 Running the Program
 -------------------